net-hex/net-hex/README.md

 - 🌱 I’m currently learning **Threat Intelligence**

-- 👯 I’m looking to collaborate on **Security tooling and Research**
+- 👯 I’m looking to collaborate on **Security tooling and research**

 - 📫 How to reach me **hcole.secure@proton.me**